 3 – Night Bizarre

-The street food here is not concentrated to just one area.
-There are a number of outside and covered street food markets dotted along the whole length of Chang Klan Road.
+The street food here is not concentrated in just one area.
+There are several outside and covered street food markets dotted along the whole length of Chang Klan Road.

-Address – Chang Klan Road, East of old town
+– Chang Klan Road, East of the old town

 4 – Warorot Market

-Address – Thanon Wichayanon, East of old town
+– Thanon Wichayanon, East of the old town

 5 – Saturday and Sunday Walking Streets